 Around 80% of Alaskan land is situated atop permafrost, which means the landscape is constantly changing and will continue to shift as the climate crisis causes the permafrost to thaw.
 NREL works to assure the homes built on top of a changing landscape will withstand any natural movement of the foundation.

-In order to survive high winds and temperature swings from minus 46 degrees to 21 degrees Celsius, the CCHRC team consulted with tribes on how to insulate the houses.
+In order to build structures that keep occupants comfortable during high winds and temperature swings from minus 46 degrees to 21 degrees Celsius, the CCHRC team consulted with tribes on how to insulate the houses.

 The insulation techniques came from 10,000 years of tribal practice and were perfected in CCHRC’s labs.